-Today is the 45th birthday of James Costa.
+Today is the 50th birthday — The Big 5-O — of James Costa.
 James is a brewer and co-founder of Oakland Brewing, and is also currently brewing at Half Moon Bay Brewing.
 But James has certainly made the rounds, and has also brewed for Moylan’s, Santa Cruz Aleworks, E.J.
 Phair and others.
 James is justly famous for his big, hoppy beers like the wonderful Sticky Zipper.
 Join me in wishing James a very happy birthday.

 Today is my good friend Melissa Myers’ birthday.
 Though now several years ago, her most recent brewing gig was at Drake’s Brewing in San Leandro, California.
 She’s also brewed at Pyramid, Ross Brewing and Magnolia, among others, but now she owns and operates her own beer bar in Oakland, The Good Hop.
-There’s a stool there with my name on it, and after several years I finally took it out for a spin earlier this year.
+There’s a stool there with my name on it, and after several years I finally took it out for a spin.
 Join me in wishing Melissa a very happy birthday.

 Arne Johnson, of Marin Brewing, and Melissa at the Boonville Beer Festival several years ago.

 Melissa in high school, believe it or not.
 At a Super Bowl party she threw, Melissa made the mistake of showing me this photo while I had my camera in my hand.
 I snapped a quick picture of it in the photo album, which is why is looks out of proportion and a little fuzzy.
 I had to seriously crop it and straighten it out and generally fix it up.
 But I think the effort was worth it, don’t you?